Food and the Climate and Nature Emergency

 We can all agree that food poverty is an extremely pressing concern for the UK, but driving down the price of food, or proliferation of cheap food isn’t the solution to the problem.
 Cheap food comes at a high cost.
 In some ways cheap food actually perpetuates the cycle of poverty, because the food sector is rife with poorly paid, exploitative and insecure jobs which leave people with not enough income or welfare support to feed themselves and their families.
 Tackling the causes of poverty should be a priority for governments at all levels, including paying a living wage and improving people on low incomes’ access to good food.

 Actually, in the UK we are advised to reduce meat intake for our health.
 The Eatwell Guide recommends that adults and children should eat no more than 70 grams/day of red and processed meat, but some groups, particularly men, are exceeding that amount.
-Excessive consumption of red and processed meat such as bacon or sausages increases the risk of colorectal cancer, the third most common cancer in men and women in the UK.
-We are also eating far too much processed meat such as chicken nuggets or burgers, high in fat and salt.
+Eating large amounts of meat - especially processed meat such as bacon or sausages - increases the risk of colorectal cancer, the third most common cancer in men and women in the UK, and may increase the risk of other cancers.
+Processed meat such as chicken nuggets or burgers are normally high in fat and salt, and eating too much can increase the risk of diabetes and heart disease.
 Our traditional diet does not include the high levels of meat we have today.
 You don’t need to go back that far to the time when a chicken roast was a Sunday treat and not an everyday staple.
 Meat is only part of a healthy diet if it’s consumed in moderate quantities, prepared from fresh cuts and from healthy animals.

 Other less known health implication of animal farming is that intensive factory-farming is increasing the risk of antimicrobial resistance and is the single biggest factor in the threat of zoonotic diseases like Covid.